dalikewara/dalikewara.github.io/docs/index.md

 or
 [:fontawesome-brands-facebook:{ .facebook } Facebook](https://www.facebook.com/dalikewara){:target="_blank"}.
-For professional purpose, don't hesitate to email him at `dalikewara[at]gmail.com` and don't forget to connect to his [:fontawesome-brands-linkedin:{ .linkedin } LinkedIn](https://www.linkedin.com/in/dalikewara/){:target="_blank"}.
+For professional purpose, don't hesitate to email him at `dalikewara[at]gmail.com` , and also don't forget to connect to his [:fontawesome-brands-linkedin:{ .linkedin } LinkedIn](https://www.linkedin.com/in/dalikewara/){:target="_blank"}.

 ## What you can found here?

-As you can see in navigation menu on the left, there are some sections contain all you can found in this website.
+As you can see in navigation menu on the left, there are sections that contain all contents in this website.

 ### Blog